 For PR teams managing both, this means separate processes, separate tracking, and often separate tools.
 Trying to manage podcast outreach in your traditional media database usually doesn't work because the workflow is fundamentally different.

-For more on building an effective podcast outreach process, see our guides on how to research a podcast before pitching and what podcast hosts actually want in pitches.
+For more on building an effective podcast outreach process, see how to research a podcast before pitching and what podcast hosts actually want in pitches.